Western Anbar offensive (2017): Background

 The operation on Euphrates Valley was the first since recapture of Tal Afar in August 2017.
-According to Iraqi military, it aims to retake militant held-towns of Al-Qaim, Rawa and Anah, which formed one of the last two enclaves still held by ISIL in Iraq.
+According to Iraqi military, it aims to retake militant held-towns of Al-Qaim, Rawa and Anah, which formed one of the last two enclaves still held by IS in Iraq.
 From September 11 to September 16, Iraqi aircraft carried out airstrikes in the area, killing 306 militants, according to the Iraqi Army.
 On the evening of September 15, Iraqi warplanes dropped leaflets over Akashat, Anah, Rawa and Al-Qaim towns, urging civilians to take cover and calling on the militants to surrender.

 The offensive

 Akashat

-On September 16, Iraqi forces began the offensive, supported by the United States-led air alliance, to dislodge ISIL from the border with Syria to the south of the Euphrates, also aimed at tightening Iraq's hold on its border with Syria.
-According to military statements, the offensive on the Akashat region containing natural gas reserves, was also meant to pave the way for capturing ISIL-held towns along Euphrates valley.
+On September 16, Iraqi forces began the offensive, supported by the United States-led air alliance, to dislodge IS from the border with Syria to the south of the Euphrates, also aimed at tightening Iraq's hold on its border with Syria.
+According to military statements, the offensive on the Akashat region containing natural gas reserves, was also meant to pave the way for capturing IS-held towns along Euphrates valley.
 Later in the day, Iraqi military announced that it had captured Akashat.
 Lt.
 Gen. Abdul Amir Yarallah from the Iraqi Joint Operations Command (JOC) said the Hashd al-Shaabi and Iraqi border guards had also reopened a nearby strategic road besides capturing the town.
 In a separate statement, Hashd al-Shaabi added that troops captured the area after destroying defensive lines of the militants, used as a corridor to move between Syria and Iraq, leaving many of them killed and wounded.

 Anah

 On September 19, the Iraqi forces backed by US airstrikes began an assault on the militants in western Anbar.
 Iraqi military stated that a force composed of army units, police and tribal fighters launched the attack at dawn near the town of Anah.
 On the same day, Iraqi forces captured the village of al-Rayhana in the area.
 An Iraqi colonel told Agence-France Presse that the forces attacked it from three directions and seven militants were killed, with rest retreating to Anah.
 Yarallah from JOC announced on 21 September that Iraqi forces had completely captured Anah.
-A security source on the same day told Alghad Press that Mostafa Anwar Nayef, an ISIL field leader, was killed in al-Shishan district of the town.
+A security source on the same day told Alghad Press that Mostafa Anwar Nayef, an IS field leader, was killed in al-Shishan district of the town.